 As you can see, CARE continues to retain very little risk in comparison to its surplus and is backed by an “A” rated reinsurer to ensure financial stability in the long term.
 Unlike other carriers, CARE has not resorted to a reserve reduction to bolster income in the soft market and yet still remains profitable through diligent underwriting and tight financial management.

-In March of 2018, the Department of Insurance, Securities and Banking (DISB) completed the domicile examination process.
-The DISB found no material misstatements and had no comments or recommendations to include in the Report of Examination.
+In June 2021, the Vermont Department of Insurance completed the domicile examination process.
 The full report is publicly available and available upon request.